aliebayani/IoT-Devices-Intrusion-Detection/README.md

 ### Training and Evaluation

 The model is trained using the training data from the CoAP-DoS dataset and evaluated using the test data.
-Training involves optimizing the model's parameters using the Adam optimizer and minimizing the sparse categorical crossentropy loss.
+Training involves optimizing the model's parameters using the Adam optimizer and minimizing the sparse categorical cross-entropy loss.
 The model's performance is evaluated based on accuracy metrics.

 ## Edge-IIoT Dataset